 Keep in mind that the overapplication of actives, like BHAs or AHA, can lead to skin sensitivity, a disrupted skin barrier, and many other problems, so incorporate these products into your routine with care.

-Combining salicylic acid and niacinamide can impact the effectiveness of niacinamide itself.
+Combining niacinamide with salicylic acid can impact the effectiveness of niacinamide itself.
 Typically, niacinamide has a neutral pH, but under acidic conditions, it can convert into niacin, another form of vitamin B3.

 Niacin is known for causing the “niacin flush,” characterized by temporary episodes of hot, red, and flushed skin due to the release of prostaglandin D2.
 Similarly, when salicylic acid and niacinamide are used together, it can trigger the niacin flush.